Entering your child’s birth in the Québec register of civil status

 Child adopted or born outside Québec

-To register a child adopted or born outside Québec for the Health Insurance Plan, contact the Régie de l’assurance maladie du Québec.
+To register a child adopted or born outside Québec for the Health Insurance Plan, contact the Régie.

 Registering for the prescription drug insurance plan

 Once it has been determined that your child meets the eligibility requirements of the Health Insurance Plan, you must ensure that the child is covered by a prescription drug insurance plan.
-If you or the other parent are eligible for prescription drug coverage under a private group insurance plan, you must include your child under your plan.
+If you live in Québec on a permanent basis and either you or the other parent is eligible for a private group insurance plan that covers prescription drugs, you are obligated to extend that coverage to your child.
 Please contact your insurer to ensure coverage.

-However, if you and the other parent are registered with the Public Prescription Drug Insurance Plan administered by the Régie de l’assurance maladie du Québec, your child will be registered automatically under the plan.
+However, if you and the other parent are registered with the Public Prescription Drug Insurance Plan administered by the Régie, your child will be registered automatically under the plan.

 Québec area: 418-646-4636